Updated on 2025-08-27 GMT+08:00

 Redeploying a Workload

 After you redeploy a workload, all pods in the workload will be restarted.
-This section uses Deployments as an example to illustrate how to redeploy a workload.
+A Deployment is used as an example to illustrate how to redeploy a workload.

-1. Log in to the CCE console and click the cluster name to access the cluster console.
-In the navigation pane on the left, choose Workloads.
+1. Log in to the CCE console, click the name of the target cluster, and then choose Workloads in the navigation pane.

 2. Click the Deployments tab.
-Locate the target workload and choose More > Redeploy in the Operation column.
+Locate the target workload and click More > Redeploy in the Operation column.

 3. In the dialog box that is displayed, click Yes.

-• After the upgrade is disabled, the upgrade command can be delivered but will not be applied to the pods.
+• After upgrades are disabled, the upgrade command can be delivered but will not be applied to the pods.

 If you are performing a rolling upgrade, the rolling upgrade stops after the disabling upgrade command is delivered.
 In this case, the new and old pods co-exist.